MelonKony/webdev/content/utopia/vekllei/_index.md

 Vekllei has [five state air carriers](/posts/2019-11-19-stewards/), which constitute a government monopoly on all air travel in the country.
 The international flag carrier is **Vekllei Overseas Airways**, which serves air routes internationally with a fleet of various aircraft, including nuclear monowings and supersonic jets.

 ### Housing

+All real estate in Vekllei is negotiated, purchased and leased at a municipal level.
+Vekllei depends heavily on stewardship as a factor of ownership.
+Free homes are rented on an open market and are awarded via a complicated interview process rife with favouritism, mitigated by the mandatory circulation of real estate agents around Vekllei.
+The more time a landholder spends working a property, the larger their portion of ownership over it grows.
+If the children of a landholder continue to live in the house, they will continue to own it, and the stronger their proportion of ownership will become.

+>He who works and lives above the shop, owns the shop

+-- Welcome to Vekllei, *Handbook to the Atlantic*, 2023

+Unusually, in Vekllei land has rights and owns itself, and human ownership is more or less a contract with that land.
+The borough positions itself as an intermediary.
+All land is, at its foundation, owned by the Landscape Sovereign; -- in other words, the land itself through Upen metaphysics.

+In practice, land ownership is portioned between several different things depending on their relationship to that land.
+The borough has a monopoly, but most Vekllei people "own" their houses.
+All buildings are built by an architect with contracts from the municipality and the client.
+It would be nearly impossible for the Vekllei state to evict someone who has lived and worked land for generations, but a borough can intervene on the behalf of landscape or the structure if it's being damaged.

+Real estate is also used as compensation for difficult jobs.
+Doctors are usually housed close to their place of work in nice apartments built for that purpose.
+Most people who "rent" in Vekllei are in this situation, where their house depends on their work.
+Usually, after a certain amount of time, they naturally wrest ownership away from the company (although in common good faith the property is officially gifted).
+Another good example is submariners, who have good real estate near Vekllei's naval bases.
+This post mentions Ayn now owns her home from her work after a decade of service.

 Vekllei's borough municipalities maintain a monopoly on real estate purchase in the country, although the national government and high court retain the right of compulsory acquisition.
 Most neighbourhoods are planned by municipal architects, leading some to call Vekllei an 'architocracy'.
 Homes in planned neighbourhoods are often awarded via a lottery system in places of high demand, or are otherwise floated freely on the market.
 It is common for housing to be dependent on employment, especially in the Capital Region, and real estate often forms part of *viede compaszion*, or 'life compensation,' which is how most business in Vekllei rewards labour.